Bikatr7/Kudasai/README.md

 ## Kudasai
-Used to Make Translation Easier byautomatically replacing characters in the japanese text with their english equals
+Used to Make Translation Easier by automatically replacing characters in the japanese text with their english equals